Trackunit/developer-hub/guides/webhooks/webhooks-event-catalog.md

 ### Alert events
 Alert configurations are the rules that determine when alert events are generated for your assets.
 Learn how to create alerts either via [Trackunit Manager](https://helpcenter.trackunit.com/s/article/How-do-I-work-with-alerts-in-Trackunit-Manager?language=en_US) or via the [Alert Configuration API](https://developers.trackunit.com/reference/alerts).
 During the configuration of the alert you can choose to specify subscribers for email notifications or save the alert configurations without subscribers.
 Afterwards you can then set up a webhooks subscription to get all alert events on your account.

+> ℹ️ Trigger settings: critical alert vs. log
+>
+> Be aware that some alert types have different trigger settings, which causes different event types to be produced.
+Choosing the trigger type "critical alert" will create an alerts.asset.on as well as an alerts.assets.off event once the alert has been resolved.
+The trigger type "log" will only create an alerts.assets.off event, because "log " is to be understood as a mechanism to register that an event was “triggered”, but it is not important to keep the machine in a critical state by registering an alerts.asset.on event.

 ### Fault Code / Diagnostic Trouble Code events
 You can subscribe to the same fault code events that you can see on your tracked assets in Trackunit Manager.